pluginsGLPI/doc/source/genericobject/index.rst

 * *Contracts*
 * *Global search*

-This will add ready to use fields to your object.
+This will add ready to use fields to your type of object.

 Add fields to your type of object
 +++++++++++++++++++++++++++++++++